COSC360/project-Josh_and_Mac/README.md

 ### Project Description:

-For our project, we will be creating a web-based system that will track price drops from an e-commerce stores.
+For our project, we will be creating a web-based system that will track price drops from e-commerce stores.
 We are contemplating on scraping price data from grocery stores (save-on-foods), second-hand e-commerce services (facebook marketplace), or eletronic e-commerce stores (newegg).
 Despite the difference in product content, all functionalities will be the same.

 [**Reference Website:](https://camelcamelcamel.com) Camel Camel Camel**